Russian protest band bringing multimedia show to Olympia’s Capitol Theater this week

 The band passed through Olympia in February 2016 while on a speaking tour that stopped in Seattle and Portland.

-She was a vocal supporter of Pussy Riot after three band members were arrested in 2012, when the group staged a protest in a Moscow cathedral.
-Alyokhina and Nadezhda Tolokonnikova were both sentenced to two years in penal colonies; Yekaterina Samutsevich appealed and was sentenced to probation.
+She was a vocal supporter of the band after three band members were arrested in 2012, when the group staged a protest in a Moscow cathedral.
+Alyokhina and Nadezhda Tolokonnikova were sentenced to two years in penal colonies.
+Yekaterina Samutsevich appealed and was sentenced to probation.

 There was an international outcry about the arrests.
 Amnesty International declared the women “prisoners of conscience.”